EfresBR/G4iMGrinder/README.md

 ###       G4-iM Grinder's Results
-The genomic results of humans and 49 other pathogenic species can be found through this [--link--](https://1drv.ms/u/s!AvVGQg2rNIwDgSLY11SVpU3ysfVG?e=2mba6N).
+The genomic results of humans and 49 other pathogenic species can be found through a [one drive link](https://1drv.ms/u/s!AvVGQg2rNIwDgSLY11SVpU3ysfVG?e=2mba6N)
 Please report in the issue section if the link is broken.
 The 1.5 Gb .RAR compressed file hosts four RData images of the results.

-1. `hg39PQS.RData` for Human G-based PQS analysis
+1. `hg38PQS.RData` for Human G-based PQS analysis
-2. `hg39PiMS.RData` for Human C-based PiMS analysis
+2. `hg38PiMS.RData` for Human C-based PiMS analysis
 3. `NonHumanPQS.RData` for non-human G-based PQS analysis
 4. `NonHumanPiMS.RData` for non-human C-based PiMS analysis.

+Genomes used:
+Human Genome - hg38, GRCh38.p12, Genome Reference Consortium Human Build 38, INSDC Assembly GCA_000001405.27 downloaded May 2019 from www.sanger.ac.uk.
+Other genomes - Please see section 9 of supplementary material of the original article for more info.

 ###       Package prerequisites